 Suddenly, I began diuresing.
-I was literally waking to void every 30 minutes by the end of that first week home.
+I was waking to void every 30 minutes by the end of that first week home.
 In 10 days, I had lost 30lbs of water weight.
 My blood pressure came down and for a few days and I was orthostatic.
 I felt faint, holding on to walls, got myself back to

 bed and called my daughter to check my BP, knowing it was very low.
-I encouraged her to check it lying, sitting, and then standing.
-She couldn’t hear it when I was standing, neither could the PT or visiting RN a few times.
+I encouraged her to check it while lying, sitting, and then standing.
+She couldn’t hear it when I was standing, and neither could the PT or visiting RN a few times.
 I held all BP meds and my daughter notified the nephrologist on call.
 After great debating, he agreed to stop BP meds and monitor.

-As an experienced RN, I was very concerned for my rapid fluid loss and probable electrolyte imbalances.
+As an experienced RN, I was very concerned about my rapid fluid loss and probable electrolyte imbalances.
 One good hospitalist was very concerned this may happen, but the nephrologist disagreed, telling me “I’m not worried about you peeing too much, I’d like to see that.”

-He was that same on call nephrologist that told me I’d be “in the 5% of people recovering WITHOUT prednisone and diuretics.”
+He was that same on-call nephrologist that told me I’d be “in the 5% of people recovering WITHOUT prednisone and diuretics.”
 Well, here I was that five percent of people reversing my kidney failure who, as this nephrologist told me:

 You’ll be written up in the medical journals and history books if you reverse your acute kidney injury/failure without prednisone and diuretics.